 Vietnamese cuisine with its refreshing flavours, citrus hits and use of distinctive herbs and warm spices is one that’ll shake up your taste-buds.
 With its careful use of oil it’s also one of the healthiest.
 The mere thought of succulent lemon grass chicken, green papaya salad or crisp spring rolls stuffed with minced pork, ginger and Thai basil starts me salivating.
 Not only does it taste amazing it looks good too.
 The food pops with colour – think fresh green herbs, blushing-pink prawns and scarlet-red chillies against a backdrop of pale, fluffy rice.
 It’s simple, yet sophisticated, vibrant yet subtle.

-Coffee culture is an essential part of Italian life, akin to an art-form and nigh on a religion.
-There’s a myriad of coffees on the menu from Espresso to Caffé Shakerato – then there are the two, three or four different ways they’re served.
-Coffee is a serious past-time in Italy and comes with its own etiquettes and customs.
-Let’s get to grips with the ground rules – just so we don’t commit any Italian coffee faux pas.
+Coffee is an essential part of everyday life in Italy, akin to an art-form and nigh on a religion.
+There’s a myriad of Italian coffee on the menu from Espresso to Caffé Shakerato – then there are the two, three or four different ways they’re served.
+But there are ground rules.
+Read on for everything you need to know about ordering your coffee in Italy.

 Catania’s cafes and bars are the perfect place to indulge in a cup of coffee and a cannolo when the sightseeing begins to take its toll.
 There are some gems when it comes to Catania’s cafes; chock full of character, charm and full of dazzling displays of the best Sicilian paticcerie.
 Sicily takes the sugar rush to a whole new level.